 - Soak the cashews in a bowl of boiling hot water for 30 minutes before starting to make this dish.

 - Begin to prepare the tomato sauce while the cashews are soaking for 30 minutes.
 Add 1 tsp of oil to a saucepan over medium heat.
 Once warmed add the 4 cups of cherry tomatoes and toss in the oil.
 Let the tomatoes cook for 10 minutes then add the chopped garlic.
 Let the tomatoes and garlic cook until the tomatoes are soft.
 Begin to press down/flatten each tomato with the back of a fork.
 Add ½ cup of white wine and let the tomatoes and garlic boil for a minute and then bring the temperature down to a simmer.
 Add salt and pepper.

 - While the tomatoes are cooking, begin to boil water for your pasta.
 Follow the cooking instructions on the package.

 - Drain your pasta.
 Then add the pasta directly to the saucepan.
-Divide the pasta into 4-6 bowls and if you prepared roasted veg/broccoli, toss on top with a sprinkle of basil.
+Divide the pasta into 4 bowls and top with a sprinkle of basil.